apache/jackrabbit-filevault/src/site/markdown/validation.md

 ### Incremental Execution

 It is possible to run validation only on a subset of files contained in the package.
-Currently the [filevault-package-maven-plugin][filevault.maven] with its goal `validate-mojos` is leveraging that if running inside [Eclipse with m2e](https://www.eclipse.org/m2e/).
+Currently the [filevault-package-maven-plugin][filevault.maven] with its goal `validate-files` is leveraging that if running inside [Eclipse with m2e](https://www.eclipse.org/m2e/).
 To prevent some validators from emitting false positives they act less strict if executed in incremental mode.
 The table below outlines how incremental executions differ from full executions.

 ### Standard Validators